 - address any necessary lifestyle modifications, like your diet or exercise habits

-- identify the foods, activities, or even hormonal changes that may trigger your migraine episodes.
+- identify the foods, activities, or even hormonal changes that may trigger your migraine attacks .

-Dr. Monteith also says that if you suffer from at least four migraines per month, getting on a preventative medication—such as topiramate, beta-blockers, Botox injections, or a calcitonin gene-related peptide (CGRP)—can also be helpful because waiting too long to treat a migraine often makes the entire episode worse.
+Dr. Monteith also says that if you suffer from at least four migraines per month, getting on a preventative medication—such as Ubrelvy, Topamax (topiramate), beta-blockers, Botox injections, or a calcitonin gene-related peptide (CGRP)—can also be helpful because waiting too long to treat a migraine often makes the entire episode worse.

 “There also can be anxiety associated with these postdrome symptoms,” says Dr. Monteith, “so it may help you to simply be aware that postdrome is part of the migraine episode itself, and will pass.”